robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-bindings-service-bus.md

 ## <a name="packages---functions-2x"></a>Pacotes - Functions 2. x

 As associações do Barramento de Serviços são fornecidas no pacote NuGet [Microsoft.Azure.WebJobs.Extensions.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.ServiceBus), versão 3.x.
-O código-fonte do pacote está no repositório GitHub [Azure-Functions-ServiceBus-Extension](https://github.com/Azure/azure-functions-servicebus-extension) .
+Source code for the package is in the [azure-functions-servicebus-extension](https://github.com/Azure/azure-functions-servicebus-extension) GitHub repository.

 > [!NOTE]
-> A versão 2. x não cria o tópico ou a assinatura configurada na instância de `ServiceBusTrigger`.
-A versão 2. x é baseada em [Microsoft.
-Azure.
-ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus) e não lida com o gerenciamento de filas.
+> Version 2.x does not create the topic or subscription configured in the `ServiceBusTrigger` instance.
+Version 2.x is based on [Microsoft.Azure.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus) and does not handle queue management.

 [!INCLUDE [functions-package-v2](../../includes/functions-package-v2.md)]